-Tentative agreement to be discussed:

-In next meeting, companies are encouraged to provide detailed description and evaluation for certain sub use cases.

-Follow the example table as much as possible from Issue 3-2 to report relevant information.

-For information:
+The scope of potential RAN4-led AI-RRM use case(s) will be further discussed in the next meeting.For information:

 Below table is provided to summarize AI-RRM proposals in RAN4#116bis.

 For each use case, preference/opposition from companies will be collected in future meeting for down-selection.